 The foundation of modern project management was the ‘iron triangle’ of time, cost and outputs.
 The project manager’s traditional role has been to balance these elements to deliver the specified output (scope and quality), ‘on time’ and ‘on budget’.
 But often this is not enough.
 A successful project is perceived to be successful by its stakeholders; and their perceptions are a hidden and variable state of mind.
 To be recognized as successful, the project team needs to engage with their key stakeholders and, understand their wants, needs and expectations.
 If the project is not meeting these perceived requirements something needs to change.
 The change could be in the perceptions of the stakeholders, achieved by effective communications, or by changing the project so it delivers an output that is relevant and needed.
 The ‘right’ output meets the needs of the project’s stakeholders, as they understand them, and is delivered in a way that stays within their acceptable levels of risk.

-Prs: Stakeholder Engagement is ‘free’!
-The Zero Cost of Stakeholder Relationship Management The concept discussed in this paper is based on the philosophy of the Quality movement that quality is free – investment in stakeholders is balanced by reduction in ‘failure dollars’ of fixing the issues caused by poor stakeholder relationship management.
-The PMO is ideally placed to champion and facilitate this approach and provide not only support services to achieve this, but also assist in measuring ‘failure dollars’ through its reporting mechanisms.
+WP: Valuing Stakeholder Management Stakeholder Engagement is free!
+This White Paper sets out the zero cost of stakeholder relationship management, based on the philosophy of the Quality movement that quality is free – investment in stakeholders is balanced by reduction in ‘failure dollars’ of fixing the issues caused by poor stakeholder relationship management.
+A properly equipped PMO is ideally placed to champion and facilitate this approach and provide not only support services to achieve this, but also assist in measuring ‘failure dollars’ through its reporting mechanisms.

 PP: Avoiding the Successful Failure.
 Projects can be ‘on time and budget’ and fail!
 They can also be ‘over time and budget’ and succeed.
 This paper suggests projects are only perceived as successful when their stakeholder’s expectations are delivered.
 This paper will identify the three elements of ‘stakeholder expectations’: value, relationships and risk.
 Then describe tools to manage these elements for success.